 It’s also likely that the specific amount that will be charged will be based on the features included in the rider.
 For example, while a company may charge you 0.35% per year for the rider, they may charge 0.60% if the rider includes a step up provision.

 The fee is charged as a reduction in your income payment percentage.
 For example, if the cost of the lifetime income benefit rider is 0.75%, and the income payment percentage is 6.00%, then you will receive a net income payment percentage of 5.25% per year for the life of the annuity.

-Why You Might Want to Add a Lifetime Income Benefit Rider to Your Annuity
+Final Thoughts – Why You Might Want to Add a Lifetime Income Benefit Rider to Your Annuity

 The lifetime income benefit rider will ensure that your annuity continues to pay you an annual income for virtually the rest of your life.
 Even if the actual value of your annuity is fully depleted after 20 years or so – which is typical of annuities – your plan will continue to pay you income payments each year.

-You probably don't want add an lifetime income benefit rider to your annuity if you don't plan to begin taking income payments from the plan until you are, say, 70 or older.
+You probably don’t want to add a lifetime income benefit rider to your annuity if you don’t plan to begin taking income payments from the plan until you are, say, 70 or older.
 Since your life expectancy at that age will be lower, the rider may not be worth the cost for you to have it included with your annuity.